guibou/PyF/Readme.md

 ```

 Escaping still works by doubling the delimiters, `@@!!@@!!` will be formatted as `@!@!`.

+Have a look at `PyF.mkFormatter` for all the details about customization.

 ## Difference with the Python Syntax